 A futures contract held by the Fund is valued daily at the official settlement price of the exchange on which it is traded.
 Each day the Fund pays or receives cash, called "variation margin", equal to the daily change in value of the futures contract.
 This process is known as "marking to market."
 Variation margin does not represent a borrowing or loan by the Fund but is instead a settlement between the Fund and the broker of the amount one would owe the other if the futures contract expired.
 In computing daily net asset value, the Fund will mark to market its open futures positions.
 The Fund also is required to deposit and to maintain margin with respect to put and call options on futures contracts written by it.
 Such margin deposits will vary depending on the nature of the underlying futures contract (and the related initial margin requirements), the current market value of the option and other futures positions held by the Fund.
 Although some futures contracts call for making or taking delivery of the underlying securities, generally these obligations are closed out prior to delivery by offsetting purchases or sales of matching futures contracts (involving the same exchange, underlying security or index and delivery month).
-If an offsetting purchase price is less than the original sale price, the Fund realizes a capital loss.
-Conversely, if an offsetting sale price is more than the original purchase price, the Fund realizes a capital gain, or if it is less, the Fund realizes a capital loss.
+If an offsetting purchase price is less than the original sale price, the Fund realizes a capital gain, or if it is more, the Fund realizes a capital gain, or if it is less, the Fund realizes a capital loss.
 The transaction costs also must be included in these calculations.